The Ocean Race Europe: 2025 edition

-The second edition was started on on the 10.
-August 2025 in Kiel, Germany and ended with a coastal race in Boka Bay Montenegro on 20 September 2025.
+The second edition started on 10 August 2025 in Kiel, Germany, and ended with a coastal race in Boka Bay, Montenegro, on 20 September 2025.

 At the start in Kiel, the boats of Holcim-PRB and Allagrande Mapei Racing were involved in an accident and could not finish the leg.
 The jury decided that it was Allagrande's fault and Holcim received the average points of their other leg results for leg 1.